Master of Fine Arts (MFA) in Creative Writing

 What It’s Like to Study Online

 Earning your MFA degree online at Eastern Oregon University is a great opportunity because there is only a two-week summer residential requirement.
-You will have access to the same professors, content and opportunities as on-campus students, only in a creative digital format.
-Our faculty work on campus and are professionals and experts who are trained to deliver innovative, engaging online education.
+You will have access to the same professors, content and opportunities as on-campus students, only in a creative and flexible online format.
+Some of our faculty writers work on campus, others live across the country, widening our extended network or writer.
+All are professionals and expert authors who are trained to deliver innovative, engaging online education and teach aspiring writers the fine points of craft and publication pathways.

 We feature affordable tuition, especially when compared to similar universities.
-The total cost of your program (assuming no transfer credits) is just under $31,248*.
-The cost per credit hour for EOU online graduate courses is $520.80.
+The cost per credit hour for EOU online graduate courses is $558.50, making the estimated total cost of your program (assuming no transfer credits) just under $33,510.

 About 92 percent of online students benefit from financial aid and scholarships to cover part of these costs.